oskarrough/ember-youtube/README.md

 ## Seeking

-Here's an example of how to seek to a certain time in a video.
+Here's an example of seeking to a certain timestamp in a video.
 It accepts a number of seconds.

 ```hbs
 <button {{action "seekTo" 90 target=emberYoutube}}>Seek to 01:30</button>